 MAJORS / INTERMEDIATE DIVISIONS (Ages 10, 11, and 12)

 Wilmington Little Leagues Majors / Intermediate Divisions offer a transition for players between the standard Little League field size (46-foot pitching distance and 60-foot base paths) and the Junior/Senior/Big League field size (60-foot, 6-inch pitching distance and 90-foot base paths).

 Regular season players in the Little League Intermediate 50/70 Baseball Division have the opportunity to dual roster, meaning he/she can play in the Little League Major Baseball Division during the same season.

-All league age 11 and 12 kids and its most advanced league age 10 players are eligible.
+All league age 11 and 12 kids and its most advanced LITTLE LEAGUE League age 10 players are eligible (Fall Only).

 JUNIOR / SENIOR BASEBALL (6th, 7th, and 8th Grade)

 The Junior League Baseball Division is a program for boys and girls Grades 6-8,using a conventional 90-foot diamond with a pitching distance of 60 feet, 6 inches.
 We offer an avenue for middle school age players to continue playing the game they love whether they have aged out of other leagues, wish to prepare for Middle School Baseball, or are just wishing to get extra reps.
 Modified diamond dimensions may be used during the regular season.